Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Preliminaries

 Another class of special functions we need is the generalized Laguerre polynomials.
 For \(k\in\N_0\), \(\alpha,t>0\) we define The Laguerre polynomials satisfy the recurrence relation where \(L_0^\alpha(t)=1\) and \(L_1^\alpha(t)=1+\alpha-t\).
 For any fixed \(\alpha\), the Laguerre polynomials are orthonormal on the weighted \(L^2\)-space \(L^2(\R_+,t^\alpha e^{-t} \; dt)\).

-The last set of special functions we need is the complex Hermite polynomials.
+The last set of special functions we need is the complex Hermite polynomials, a class of polynomials over \(\C\) defined via the Laguerre polynomials.
 Given \(z\in\C, n,k\in\N_0\), we define Since the complex Hermite polynomials have different definitions depending on the relation between \(n\) and \(k\) we would in general have to consider several different cases in our proofs.
 However, since the Laguerre polynomials satisfy the reflection identity we will usually only consider the first case, even if \( n-j<0\), and interpret it in terms of the reflection identity.

-It is well-known that the complex Hermite polynomials are orthogonal with respect to the Gaussian measure, that is In \cite{LargeSieve}, Abreu and Speckbacher showed that the complex Hermite polynomials are also locally orthogonal.
-The statement below differs from the original one made in \cite{LargeSieve}, because while the orthogonality assertion was correct, the constant in front was not.
-We only state their result for $k=j$. \begin{lemma}[\cite{LargeSieve},Prop.7] Let \(n,m,k\in\N_0\) and let $D_R$ be the disc of radius $R$ centered at $0$.
-We have with \end{lemma} \begin{remark} Observe that the case $n=0$ gives the eigenvalues from Daubechies' classical theorem. \end{remark}
+It is well-known that the complex Hermite polynomials are orthogonal with respect to the Gaussian measure, that is In \cite{LargeSieve}, it was shown that the complex Hermite polynomials are also locally orthogonal.
+We will make use of this result in the special case $k=j$.
+The statement below is slightly different from the one made \cite{LargeSieve}, as we have corrected the expression for the constant. \begin{lemma}[{\cite[Prop.
+7]{LargeSieve}}] Let \(n,m,k\in\N_0\) and let $D_R$ be the disc of radius $R$ centered at $0$.
+We have with \end{lemma} \begin{remark} Observe that the case $k=0$ gives the eigenvalues from Daubechies' classical theorem. \end{remark}

 With regards to time-frequency analysis, the importance of the complex Hermite polynomials stems from the Laguerre connection \cite[Section 1.9]{Folland}.

 \begin{lemma}[Laguerre connection] The following formula for the STFT of a Hermite function with respect to another Hermite function holds.